 Interlibrary Loan (ILL) is a free service through which Shepherd University students, faculty, staff, and Scarborough Society members may request books, articles, and audio/visual materials not available in Scarborough Library.

-Before submitting a request, please check the Library Catalog to see if the item is available at Scarborough Library.
+Before submitting a request, please check the Max Online Catalog to see if the item is available at Scarborough Library.

 The following requests will not be processed:

 - Materials available at Scarborough Library